torrentpier/torrentpier/README.md

 * Bonus points
 * Polls system
 * PM system
-* Multilingual support
+* Multilingual support (Fully supported for now only Russia and English languages)
 * Atom feeds
-* and MUCH MORE!
+* ... and MUCH MORE!

 ## 🖥️ Demo